-ByteDance hires thousands to challenge e-commerce king Alibaba
+ByteDance hires thousands to Challenge e-commerce King Alibaba

-ByteDance hires thousands to challenge e-commerce king Alibaba7 min read .
-07:23 AM IST
+ByteDance hires thousands to Challenge e-commerce King Alibaba7 min read .
+Updated: 13 May 2021, 05:50 PM IST

-- The 38-year-old AI coding genius, searching for ByteDance’s next big act, has set his sights on China’s $1.7 trillion e-commerce arena.
+- ByteDance is counting on its artificial intelligence-driven, interest-based recommendations to help its e-commerce business catch up

 Zhang Yiming built ByteDance Ltd. into the world’s most valuable private company via a string of blockbuster apps like TikTok that challenged Facebook and other incumbents on their own turf.
 His latest target: Alibaba.